eryjus/century/src/loader/README.md

 Now, this does not specifically mention RPi2 (which has a different hardware address space), but I'm willing to bet I can get it working.
 The project is still active as of Jan-2017.
 This project is at https://github.com/jncronin/rpi-boot

+**Unicode Support**

+Century will support Unicode.
+It's silly not to.
+However, the question is: to what level?
+Here are some thoughts:

+* UTF-8 is the default encoding.
+* Certain portions (such as the loader) will only support code points 0 through 127 (ASCII).
+This restriction is reasonable since the font used would be too big with support more than this.
+For any code point >127, the code point will be ignored (not printed).
+A '?' will be printed in place.
+* When printing/displaying a code point, all representations will be converted into UTF-32 encoding.